apache/couchdb-documentation/src/cluster/troubleshooting.rst

     [warning] Cluster member node3@127.0.0.1 is not connected to this node.
 Please check whether it is down.
     [info] Process is using 0.3% of available RAM, totalling 25116 KB of real memory.

-Most times you'll want to use the defaults, but any Syslog severity name will do (from most to least verbose): ``debug, info, notice, warning, error, critical, alert, emergency``.
+Most times you'll want to use the defaults, but any syslog severity name will do (from most to least verbose): ``debug, info, notice, warning, error, critical, alert, emergency``.